What does a Care Manager do?

 Qualifications

-- Minimum of 3 years of experience in a healthcare or case management role.
+- Minimum of 3 years of experience in a healthcare setting, preferably in a care management role.

-- Strong knowledge of healthcare systems, insurance, and regulatory requirements.
+- Strong knowledge of healthcare regulations and standards.

 - Excellent communication and interpersonal skills.